Franjcf/hybridPorousInterFoam/README.rst

 porousInterfaceProperties

-     Implementation of a constant contact angle interface condition at the porous media-fluid interface.
+- Implementation of a constant contact angle interface condition at the porous media-fluid interface.

 ----------------------------------------------------------------------------

 porousImmicscibleIncompressibleTwoPhaseMixture

-     Implementation of an immicisble incompressible two-phase fluid class that allows for the use of porousInterfaceProperties
+- Implementation of an immicisble incompressible two-phase fluid class that allows for the use of porousInterfaceProperties

 ----------------------------------------------------------------------------

-porousTwoPhaseProperties
+porousTwoPhaseProperties:

-     Defenition of two-phase fluid properties that allows for the use of                                                         porousInterfaceProperties
+- Defenition of two-phase fluid properties that allows for the use of porousInterfaceProperties

 ----------------------------------------------------------------------------

 porousModels/capillarityModels ( adapted from from Horgue P. & Soulaine C. (2015) )

-     - usual capillary models (Brooks and Corey, Van Genuchten, Linear)
+- Capillary pressure models (Brooks and Corey, Van Genuchten, Linear)

 ----------------------------------------------------------------------------

 porousModels/phaseModels ( adapted from from Horgue P. & Soulaine C. (2015) )

-     - incompressible phase model for porous media flows (constant density and viscosity)
+- Incompressible phase model for porous media flows (constant density and viscosity)

 ----------------------------------------------------------------------------

 porousModels/relativePermeabilityModels ( adapted from from Horgue P. & Soulaine C. (2015) )

-     - usual relative permeability laws (Brooks and Corey, Van Genuchten)
+- Relative permeability models (Brooks and Corey, Van Genuchten)

 ################################################################################
 Citing the solver